Our Betters (play)

 Our Betters is a comedy play by the British writer Somerset Maugham.
 Set in Mayfair and a country house in Suffolk, the plot revolves around the interaction between newly wealthy Americans and upper-class British society.

 It premiered at the Nixon Theatre in Atlantic City, New Jersey before transferring to the Hudson Theatre on Broadway where it ran for 112 performances.
-It didn't premiere in London immediately, but then enjoyed a very lengthy West End run of 548 performances at the Globe Theatre between 12 September 1923 and 3 January 1925.
+It did not premiere in London immediately, but then enjoyed a West End run of 548 performances at the Globe Theatre between 12 September 1923 and 3 January 1925.
 The London cast included Constance Collier, Ronald Squire, Reginald Owen, John Stuart, Alfred Drayton, Margaret Bannerman and Martita Hunt.

 Adaptation

 In 1933 it was made into a film of the same title by the Hollywood studio RKO.
 Directed by George Cukor and starring Constance Bennett, Anita Louise and Gilbert Roland.